 Modifications associated genetically modified food focus on increasing crop productivity, including a crops resistance against insects, viruses and herbicides.
 To achieve insect resistance in certain plants, for example, the gene for toxin production, from the bacterium Bacillus thuringiensis (BT) is inserted into corn and other crops.
 The BT gene produces crystal proteins that are deadly to insect larvae.
 BT has been used as a biological pesticide in the agriculture industry for years and is approved as “safe” for human consumption.
 BT that is inserted into the DNA of corn enables the corn to produce its own pesticides, which protects it against certain insects and reduce the amount insecticides required to keep pests under control.

-As far as increased nutritional value, while they say it can be done, no commercially available genetically modified foods have been show to have more nutritional value than non-GM foods.
+As far as increased nutritional value, while they say it can be done, no commercially available genetically modified foods have been show to have more nutritional value than non-genetically modified food.

 The presence of genetically modified foods that can be found in US grocery stores is more prevalent than is commonly thought.
 There are over 40 varieties of genetically modified plants that have completed the federal requirements for food production and distribution.
 These include tomatoes, cantaloupes, soybeans, sugar beets, corn, cotton plants, alfalfa, papaya, canola, sugar cane, rice, squash and peppers, rapeseed, potatoes, flax, tobacco and peas.